 1. French pharmacies are really just about the medicines and personal care products.
 No fluff.

 In the U.S., we commonly say we’re running to the pharmacy to get a few things like toilet paper, some Gatorade and maybe some gum.
-But you wouldn’t find any of these in French pharmacies, which are smaller than U.S. chain drug stores and carry just medicines and personal products.
+But you wouldn’t find any of these in a France pharmacy, which are smaller than U.S. chain drug stores and carry just medicines and personal products.
 There’s no greeting card section or kids’ toys or candy.
 Just the meds.
 There are pharmacies that include a parapharmacie section (or places that are just parapharmacies and don’t have any prescription medications) and that includes skin care products like makeup and sunscreen and other non-rx items (but never gum and drinks and magazines, etc.).

 2. No long wait times at pharmacies in France to “fill” your prescription.
 In fact there’s no verb equivalent of “filling” a prescription.